akash02-das/wind-of-news/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a dynamic news portal site using React advanced features with [Create React App](https://github.com/facebook/create-react-app).

+# Project Specification

+- Using a real news API ( https://newsapi.org/ )
+- Using Bootstrap framework
+- Using Axios library
+- User can check 7 types of news category
+- User can search any type of news
+- User can easily jump to any page
+- User can see how much result has found
+- The project is fully mobile responsive

 ## Available Scripts